Spend a weekend in historic Muncy

 Quilter’s Rummage Sale

-Directions to the Quilt Show at Muncy Elementary School are: I-80 to exit 212W to I-180 exit 13A, Rt.
+Directions to the Quilt Show at First United Methodist Church are: I-80 to exit 212W to I-180 exit 13A, Rt.
 405 to Muncy.
-Turn left on South Main Street, one-half mile, left on New Street.
-Drive three blocks to the school entrance.
+Turn left on South Main Street, 1.0 mile, right on Mussers Lane.
+One block, right on S. Market Street, church is on the left.
 Please wear comfortable, flat-heeled shoes.

-Program support made possible in part through donations and grants from the Lycoming County Visitors Bureau, the PA Council on the Arts and quilt enthusiasts.
+Program support made possible in part through donations and grants from the Lycoming County Visitors Bureau, the PA Council on the Arts, quilt enthusiasts, and friends of the Muncy Historical Society.